need to know

 Most of us like sweets, but these added sugars are about performance.
 During demanding activities like mountaineering or climbing, carbohydrate sources such as sugar can be rapidly absorbed and are necessary to fuel the body and keep glycogen levels up.
 Without fast absorbing high glycemic carbs, you’ll “bonk” prematurely.
 These sugars are also buffered by RecPak’s large proportions of complex carbohydrates, proteins, and fats, so when used during your performance activity, it’s pretty much impossible to get a “sugar high” from drinking it.

-RecPak is not vegan but it is gluten-free.
+RecPak is not vegan.
 Very few plant protein sources are considered a complete protein.
 The most prominent protein in RecPak is whey, which is the most bioavailable protein and is a good source of leucine, which has a potential role in muscle protein synthesis.
 However, we understand a lot of folks have different nutritional requirements, so we’d love to develop a plant based option.
 Stay tuned!